ddhartma/Deep-Reinforcement-Learning-Theory-Actor-Critic-Methods/README.md

 ## A3C: Asynchronous Advantage Actor-Critic, Off-policy vs. On-policy <a name="a3c_3"></a>
+- Helpful medium blog post on policies [Off-policy vs On-Policy vs Offline Reinforcement Learning Demystified!](https://kowshikchilamkurthy.medium.com/off-policy-vs-on-policy-vs-offline-reinforcement-learning-demystified-f7f87e275b48)
+- Check out my GitHub page on [Temporal Difference Methods - SARSA and Q-Learning](https://github.com/ddhartma/Deep-Reinforcement-Learning-Theory-Temporal-Difference-Methods#sarsamax).
+Check out the images and tables on SARSA and Q-Learning to understand the on and off policy difference.
-- ***On-Policy learning***: Policy which is used for interacting with the environment is also the policy being learned (e.g. Sarsa)
+- ***On-Policy learning***: Policy which is used for interacting with the environment is also the policy being learned (e.g. SARSA)
 - ***Off-Policy learning***: Policy which is used for interacting with the environment is different from the policy being learned (Q-Learning)
-- In SARSA: The action for calculating the TD target and TD error is the action of the following time step **A'**.
+- In SARSA (On-Policy learning): The action for calculating the TD target and TD error is the action of the following time step **A'**.
-- In Q-Learning: The action used for calculating the TD target is the action with the highest value.
+- In Q-Learning (Off-Policy learning): The action used for calculating the TD target is the action with the highest value.
 Here this is not necessarily **A'**.
 - In Q-Learning the agent may choose an exploratory action in the next step.
 Q-learning learns a deterministic optimal policy.
 - In SARSA that action (exploratory or not) is already been chosen.
 SARSA learns the best exploratory policy.